nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/getting_started/pytorch_getting_started.md

     Now your input `model` and `input_data` are ready, you can move on to the [Run the optimization]() section.

 ## 2) Run the optimization
-Once the `model` and `input_data` have been defined, everything is ready to use Speedster's `optimize_model` function to optimize the chosen model.
+Once the `model` and `input_data` have been defined, everything is ready to use Speedster's `optimize_model` function to optimize your model.

 The function accepts as input the model in your preferred framework (PyTorch in this case) and returns the accelerated version of your model: